laurenjudge/user-auth-api/README.md

 # Nodejs API
-A user authentication API with options to signin/signup using Google, Facebook or a local strategy
+A user authentication API with options to signin/signup using Google, Facebook or create your own username / password
 ## Project Setup

 Run "npm install" inside this project folder to install all dependencies.